Slain Alabama officer’s father also died in the line of duty

 HUNTSVILLE, Ala.
 (AP) - Authorities on Saturday identified an Alabama police officer who was killed during a drug enforcement operation and said the man’s father was also an officer with the Huntsville Police Department who died in the line of duty.

-Billy Clardy was shot in the heart Friday during a task force operation after investigators learned about the delivery of a large amount of drugs, Huntsville police said.
+Billy Clardy was shot in the heart Friday during a drug buy set up by authorities at a residence where they expected a suspect to drop off a large amount of drugs, Huntsville police said.

+The suspect immediately shot Clardy on the porch and was captured after a short foot chase, authorities said.
+Police identified the suspect as LaJeromeny Brown, 41, from Tennessee, news outlets reported.
+It was not immediately clear whether Brown had an attorney.

+Police have said Clardy was wearing a bulletproof vest when he was shot.

 Police Chief Mark McMurray said at a news conference on Saturday that Clardy joined the Huntsville police force in 2005 after serving in the military and as a law enforcement officer in other agencies.
 He had served as a community resource officer in Huntsville - a role in which he worked closely with the city’s homeless population.